snphillips/tolls-lol/README.md

 ## Features

 - Interactive Mapbox map to visualize complaints.
-- Fetches data from the City of New York's Open Data API.
+- Nightly fetches data from the City of New York's Open Data API.
-- Caches data locally to minimize unnecessary API calls.
+- Fetching data using AWS Lambda and S3 for storage.
 - Customizable markers based on the resolution of complaints.
 - Popup details for each complaint.

+## Data Fetching and Storage
+### AWS Lambda and EventBridge
+To ensure data freshness, an AWS Lambda function fetches data from the City of New York's Open Data API every night.
+This Lambda function is scheduled with EventBridge to run at 3:00 am EST daily, retrieving up-to-date complaint data.

+S3 JSON Storage
+The Lambda function saves the fetched data as obscured-license-plate-complaints.json in an S3 bucket.
+The app then retrieves this JSON file when loading the map, ensuring the latest data is always available.
+S3 permissions are configured to allow public read access to this file.

 ## Getting Started